Nbickford/FluidSimulation/README.md

 Our reference text was this simulation was Bridson's *Fluid Simulation for Computer Graphics*, 2nd ed.
 (2015), in addition to many other sources (see [the comments](https://github.com/Nbickford/FluidSimulation/blob/master/FluidSimulationDemo/Simulation3D.cpp#L260) for more details).
 We did a few neat things to make the fluid simulation in the book parallelize well:

 **Projection**
-- Because Bridson's preferred MIC(0) preconditioner is nontrivial to implement in a highly parallel way, we instead use successive over-relaxation using a checkerboard update pattern (see [Erik Arnebäck's article](https://erkaman.github.io/posts/gauss_seidel_graph_coloring.html) on using this same technique for more general topologies) to solve the linear system.
+- Because Bridson's preferred MIC(0) preconditioner is nontrivial to implement in a highly parallel way, we instead used successive over-relaxation using a checkerboard update pattern (see [Erik Arnebäck's article](https://erkaman.github.io/posts/gauss_seidel_graph_coloring.html) on using this same technique for more general topologies) to solve the linear system.
 - We constructed a model for the optimal value of the SOR parameter ω to use by sampling the convergence rate of SOR for thousands of values of ω across different grid sizes ([Simulation3D.cpp#936](https://github.com/Nbickford/FluidSimulation/blob/master/FluidSimulationDemo/Simulation3D.cpp#L936)).
 With this value of ω, we get an asymptotic convergence rate of about 1/0.85≈1.17.

 **Rendering**
-- We use exactly one triangle to render the entire final frame (reflections, refraction, sky, and all) by implementing a [Shadertoy-style](https://shadertoy.com) raytracer inside a pixel-shader for a full-screen triangle using both distance fields and traditional raytracing techniques.
+- We use exactly one triangle to render the entire final frame (reflections, refraction, sky, and all) by implementing a [Shadertoy-style](https://shadertoy.com) raytracer inside a pixel shader for a full-screen triangle using both distance fields and traditional raytracing techniques.
 - In particular, this means we don't have to implement Marching Cubes.
 (Inigo Quilez' [Rendering Worlds With Two Triangles](http://www.iquilezles.org/www/material/nvscene2008/nvscene2008.htm) is a pretty good source for showing how this is possible; we reduce "two" to "one" using Timothy Lottes' full-screen triangle trick from [FXAA](https://developer.download.nvidia.com/assets/gamedev/files/sdk/11/FXAA_WhitePaper.pdf))

 **Particles and Grids**
 - We use a fast sweeping method instead of a fast marching method to compute our level set and our closest-particle information when transferring particles to the grid; this is easier to parallelize (we avoid another prefix sum) and even runs more quickly in some cases.
 In practice, most of our time seems to actually be spent binning particles and computing Phi for cells containing particles).

 **Techniques**
-- We checked the GPU version of the 3D code against the CPU version of the code to make sure the results were identical (which happened to uncover a number of subtle bugs and differences along the way - turns out interpolation weights on most GPUs are actually computed using lower-precision fixed-point arithmetic!)
+- We checked the GPU version of the 3D code against the CPU version of the code to make sure the results were identical (which happened to uncover a number of subtle bugs and differences along the way - turns out interpolation weights on many GPUs are actually computed using lower-precision fixed-point arithmetic!)

 Technical Details
 -----------------